 Cue the mantra.

-|In the Christian faith, and for those who self-identify as followers of Jesus, it’s kosher to judge between acceptable and unacceptable, between right and wrong, between good and evil.
+It’s legit for Jesus-followers to judge between acceptable and unacceptable, between justice and injustice, between good and evil.
 Between righteousness (as defined by the Bible) and sinfulness (as defined by the Bible).